uschpc/TRGN599-Profiling-DeepLearning-Codes/README.md

 ## Step 1: Software Environment Setup

-Follow the instruction of week3.
+Follow the instruction of Conda Setup.

 ### Clone this repo and start learning how to run deep learning applications in HPC system.
 First login to CARC OnDemand: https://ondemand.carc.usc.edu/ and request a 'Discovery Cluster Shell Access' within OpenOnDemand.